Salma Agha: Personal life

-Salma Agha was born and raised in Karachi, Sindh, Pakistan, to Liaqat Gul Agha and his wife Nasreen Agha.
-Liaqat Gul Agha was a tradesman dealing in rugs and belonged to an Urdu speaking Pathan Muslim family based in Amritsar, East Punjab.
-She traces the origin of her surname 'Aagha', "Her father (Liaqat Gul Tajik) traded in precious stones and antiques in Iran.
-He was given the title Aagha there, a kind of knighthood bestowed on a businessman of repute."
-Her mother Nasreen (born as Zarina Ghaznavi) was the daughter of Rafiq Ghaznavi, a Pashtun musician, and his wife Anwari Bai Begum, who was one of the earliest actresses of Indian cinema, starring in Heer Ranjha (1932).
-Anwari and Rafiq Ghaznavi separated after Nasreen's birth, and Anwari then married a rich Indian Hindu businessman named Jugal Kishore Mehra, who converted to Islam and took the name Ahmed Salman.
-Jugal Kishore Mehra was a first cousin of Bollywood actors Raj Kapoor, Shammi Kapoor and Shashi Kapoor, because their mother, Ramsarni Mehra (née Kapoor), was the sister of his father.

 Salma Agha was in a relationship in the 1980s with London-based businessman Ayaz Sipra.
 This relationship lasted many years, during which time Salma made her film debut, but it did not develop into marriage.
 She has been married three times.
-Her first husband was Javed Sheikh in the 1980s.
-She was then married to the squash player Rahmat Khan from 1989 to 2010 and they have two children together – Zara "Sasha" Agha Khan and Ali Agha Khan (Liaqat Ali Khan).
+Her first husband was Pakistani Actor Javed Sheikh in the 1980s.
+She was then married to the squash player Rahmat Khan of the Pakistani Khan squash family (and the father of Natasha Khan through his first marriage) from 1989 to 2010 and they have two children together – Zara "Sasha" Agha Khan and Ali Agha Khan (Liaqat Ali Khan).
 In 2011, she married Manzar Shah, a Dubai-based businessman.
-She lives in Mumbai, where her daughter Sasha works in Bollywood films.
+She lives in Mumbai, where her daughter Zara works in Bollywood films.
 In January 2017, she was granted Overseas Citizenship of India status by the Indian government.